belgattitude/pjbserver-tools/README.md

 See the [soluble/japha](https://github.com/belgattitude/soluble-japha) and [php-java-bridge](https://github.com/belgattitude/php-java-bridge)
 projects to get more info about php/java integration.

+## Use cases

-*The java bridge standalone server can be used as an alternative to a J2EE bridge installation for php/java integration while keeping things simple for development, unit testing or small projects.*
+The java bridge standalone server can be used as an alternative to a J2EE bridge installation for php/java integration while keeping things simple for development, unit testing or small projects.

 ## Features